TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Note:

-1) You can set motion detection on motion detection page (Please go to "Setting → Advance → Motion detection → Setting").
-For more details, you can check Section 7.7.
+1) You can set motion detection on the motion detection page (go to "Setting → Advance → Motion detection → Setting").
+For more details, refer to Section 7.7.
+2) Motion Detection works only when the MPEG4 function is On and the Cropping is set to Off. - Alarm input: Select the connected alarm.
+Sensor input1: The external sensor connected to sensor input1 of the alarm input.

 Alarm input